 Iowa - dogs are allowed beginning in 2005 for residents.
 The legislature restricts the number of permits for nonresidents, and those are all sold in the spring.
 You can use a dog in any matter you see fit.
 Hopefully the scatter and call back method will get more popular as hunters learn about it.
 The issue in Iowa is that only 7 or 8% of the state is forested, and while there’s deer and turkeys in the other areas, that’s where most hunters hunt.
 Guiding, outfitting and leasing has grown in popularity, and excluding the residents because hunts can be sold to nonresidents.
 Iowa is the second lowest, or the lowest, in acres of public land in the country (map, map).
 A little over 1.5% of the state is public, there's no national forest, and very little wildlife refuge lands.
 Private land is getting tied up, it’s just starting to be an issue there.
 Residents are complaining to the legislature.
 The department is trying to find a balance.
 That’s another reason they’re in favor of dogs for the fall season.
 Fall permits, a habitat stamp fee, and a general small game hunting license totals $49 for residents, or $189.50 for nonresidents (none available).Terry Little, Ph.D.
 Iowa Department of Natural Resources June 22, 2005

-Read about the Great Kansas Prairie Fire of 1869 - started by a turkey hunter! →→→
+Read about the Great Kansas Prairie Fire of 1869, started by a turkey hunting soldier →→→

-turkey hunting season with dogs is being considered.
+fall turkey hunting season with dogs is being considered.
+Update new

-to the season limit in many Wildlife Management
+season limit in many Wildlife Management Districts.
+If you're

 and Winter Turkey Hunter's Handbook